gcoen/Functional-spreadsheet-CLI-REPL/README.md

 At each step and study phase, organize the knowledge as a course.
 Publish it.

 # The Project
 Unified CLI.
 Programming language(s) as the scrip language.
 CLI commands are functions of the language.
-REPL as a spreadsheet input/ouput tool.
+REPL as a functional spreadsheet input/ouput tool.

 # The Method
 - Software development.